 Presented results indicate, that it is possible to improve engine performance by fuelled it by other kind of fuels than kerosene.
-When the goal is lower fuel consumption, applied fuel should be of high heat value.
-The heat value of hydrogen is almost three time higher than other typical fuels like kerosene or Diesel fuel.
+When the goal is lower fuel consumption, applied fuel should be of higher low heat value.
+Low heat value of hydrogen is almost three time higher than other typical fuels like kerosene or Diesel fuel.
 Therefore, for engine fuelled by hydrogen fuel-air ratio is on significantly lower level.
 Specific fuel consumption of engine fuelled by hydrogen is the lowest among other of tested fuels.
-The results obtained for LPG except hydrogen give lower specific fuel consumption than for kerosene but the gain is significantly lower.
+The results obtained for LPG except hydrogen give lower specific fuel consumption than for kerosene but the gain is significantly less.